belowelo/smart-lit-review/README.md

   ## disclosure
   the creation of this tool (mostly python scripting) was LLM-assisted (what isn't nowadays, really :/) and is not intended for commercial distribution.

-  however, the actual python script **contains NO machine-learning technology** whatsoever; just API calling, text processing through python and YAML, and regex. (semantic scholar itself indexes papers utilizing embeddings, though.)
+  however, the actual python script **contains NO machine-learning technology** whatsoever; just API calling, text processing through python and YAML, and regex to automate searching/browsing in bulk. again, **this tool does NOT write the lit review for you**. (semantic scholar itself indexes papers utilizing embeddings, though.)

   the intention of this tool was to create creating a reusable search script to _replace_ LLM usage by early-career scholars and minimize dependency overall.